 Thank you for visiting The Savvy Backpacker.
 This page provides a comprehensive overview for planning your backpacking Europe trip.
 It is intended to be a good place to discover all the backpacking Europe articles on The Savvy Backpacker.

-The articles on this site are divided into a few different categories — you will find each category in the top menu of this site and they’re listed below:
+The articles on this site are divided into categories — you’ll find each category in the side menu of this site but they’re also listed below:

-- Planning: Itinerary planning tips, estimating travel costs, finding cheap airfare to Europe, guide book reviews, financial planning, deciding what time of year to travel, and other planning advice.
+Itinerary planning tips, finding cheap airfare to Europe, guide book reviews, financial planning, deciding what time of year to travel, and other planning advice. »See Articles

-- Packing: Packing lists for men and women, how to choose a travel backpack, how to efficiently pack your backpack, untra-light travel advice, how to dress during the winter, and more.
+Packing lists for men and women, how to choose a travel backpack, how to efficiently pack your backpack, untra-light travel advice, how to dress during the winter, and more. »See Articles

-- Transportation: Guide to train travel in Europe, finding cheap airfare in Europe, using rail passes, surviving Ryanair, traveling by bus, car rentals, and more.
+Guide to train travel in Europe, finding cheap airfare in Europe, using rail passes, surviving Ryanair, traveling by bus, car rentals, and more. »See Articles

 Outline of This Guide